shivannis/xandr-docs-public/xandr-docs/curate/edit-a-network-user.md

 ---
 title: Microsoft Curate - Edit a Member User
-description: In this article you'll find steps to edit a member user, including contact information and peer approval requirements. ms.date: 11/10/2023
+description: In this article, you'll find steps to edit a member user, including contact information and peer approval requirements. ms.date: 11/10/2023
 ---